Reduce Employer NICs: Salary Sacrifice Pensions

 • Murray Humphrey

-What Are Compound Returns?
+What Is Compound Growth?

-Here’s an example:
+Here’s a simple example:

 Of course, as with all investments, your capital is at risk so pensions can go down in value as well as up and you could get back less than you invest.
 The 5% assumed investment growth is illustrative and not guaranteed.